Ongoing Events & Programs

 Café français was inaugurated in response to requests by visitors for a venue to meet and enjoy the French language.
-Café français meets on the first Friday of each month at 1:00 p.m. in the Museum’s Education Room.
+Café français meets on the first Friday of each month at 1:00 p.m.
 It is free and open to anyone interested in attending.
 Each meeting features a topic to spur discussion.
 Music is often provided by those in attendance.
 And, of course, there’s always a bit of coffee and a little something sweet to eat.

 Venez parler français avec nous!

-Le Jam, held on third Sundays from 3 - 5 pm at West Baton Rouge Museum, is sponsored by the Baton Rouge Chapter of the Cajun French Music Association.
+Le Jam, typically held on third Sundays from 3 - 5 pm at West Baton Rouge Museum is taking a brief intermission.
+Please check back often to see when this program will resume.
+Le Jam, sponsored by the Baton Rouge Chapter of the Cajun French Music Association, welcomes all Cajun musicians, dancers and fans to this free monthly event.
 The CFMA is dedicated to the promotion and preservation of our Cajun music, dance, language and heritage.
-All Cajun musicians, dancers and fans are welcome to attend this free monthly event.

-Every third Thursday, the drinks are on you and the history is on us!
-Come to the museum after hours to explore exhibits and enjoy changing monthly entertainment such as trivia, live music, or lectures.
+Every fourth Wednesday, the drinks are on you and the history is on us!
+Come to the museum any time from 6 - 8 pm to explore exhibits and enjoy changing monthly entertainment such as trivia, live music, or lectures.
 Open to the public and free to attend.